Alternative medicine: Herbal remedies and other substances

 Substance based practices use substances found in nature such as herbs, foods, non-vitamin supplements and megavitamins, animal and fungal products, and minerals, including use of these products in traditional medical practices that may also incorporate other methods.
 Examples include healing claims for non-vitamin supplements, fish oil, Omega-3 fatty acid, glucosamine, echinacea, flaxseed oil, and ginseng.
 Herbal medicine, or phytotherapy, includes not just the use of plant products, but may also include the use of animal and mineral products.
 It is among the most commercially successful branches of alternative medicine, and includes the tablets, powders and elixirs that are sold as "nutritional supplements".
 Only a very small percentage of these have been shown to have any efficacy, and there is little regulation as to standards and safety of their contents.

 Religion, faith healing, and prayer

 NCCIH classification

-The US agency NCCIH has created a classification system for branches of complementary and alternative medicine that divides them into five major groups.
+The United States agency National Center for Complementary and Integrative Health (NCCIH) has created a classification system for branches of complementary and alternative medicine that divides them into five major groups.
 These groups have some overlap, and distinguish two types of energy medicine: veritable which involves scientifically observable energy (including magnet therapy, colorpuncture and light therapy) and putative, which invokes physically undetectable or unverifiable energy.
 None of these energies have any evidence to support that they affect the body in any positive or health promoting way.